Normandy landings: Deception plans

 Under the overall umbrella of Operation Bodyguard, the Allies conducted several subsidiary operations designed to mislead the Germans as to the date and location of the Allied landings.
 Operation Fortitude included Fortitude North, a misinformation campaign using fake radio traffic to lead the Germans into expecting an attack on Norway, and Fortitude South, a major deception involving the creation of a fictitious First United States Army Group under Lieutenant General George S. Patton, supposedly located in Kent and Sussex.
 Fortitude South was intended to deceive the Germans into believing that the main attack would take place at Calais.
 Genuine radio messages from 21st Army Group were first routed to Kent via landline and then broadcast, to give the Germans the impression that most of the Allied troops were stationed there.
 Patton was stationed in England until 6 July, thus continuing to deceive the Germans into believing a second attack would take place at Calais.

 Many of the German radar stations on the French coast were destroyed in preparation for the landings.
 In addition, on the night before the invasion, a small group of Special Air Service operators deployed dummy paratroopers over Le Havre and Isigny.
 These dummies led the Germans to believe that an additional airborne landing had occurred.
 On that same night, in Operation Taxable, No. 617 Squadron RAF dropped strips of "window", metal foil that caused a radar return which was mistakenly interpreted by German radar operators as a naval convoy near Le Havre.
 The illusion was bolstered by a group of small vessels towing barrage balloons.
 A similar deception was undertaken near Boulogne-sur-Mer in the Pas de Calais area by No. 218 Squadron RAF in Operation Glimmer.

 Weather

 The invasion planners determined a set of conditions involving the phase of the moon, the tides, and the time of day that would be satisfactory on only a few days in each month.
 A full moon was desirable, as it would provide illumination for aircraft pilots and have the highest tides.
 The Allies wanted to schedule the landings for shortly before dawn, midway between low and high tide, with the tide coming in.
 This would improve the visibility of obstacles on the beach while minimising the amount of time the men would be exposed in the open.
 Eisenhower had tentatively selected 5 June as the date for the assault.
-However, on 4 June, conditions were unsuitable for a landing: high winds and heavy seas made it impossible to launch landing craft, and low clouds would prevent aircraft from finding their targets.
+However, on 4 June, conditions were unsuitable for a landing: high winds and heavy seas made it impossible to launch landing craft, and low cloud cover would prevent aircraft from finding their targets.
+The weather forecast that reported the storms was sent from a weather station on the western coast of Ireland.